mattallen-it/mrtg-az900-the-bridge/README.md

 - Use sequential two-digit numbering
 - Use lowercase filenames
 - Separate words with hyphens
+- Include the `.png` file extension
 - Describe the configuration or validation being shown
 - Capture only information relevant to the lab
-- Crop unnecessary browser and desktop content
+- Crop unnecessary browser and desktop content when practical
 - Maintain a consistent image size when practical
 - Place screenshots near the related README steps
+- Include screenshots in the Screenshot Inventory
 - Review every screenshot before committing it

 Screenshots must not expose: